-Chantal Atnip, the treasurer at the Synod of the Trinity and a ruling elder and clerk of session at Pine Street Presbyterian Church in Harrisburg, PA, is among three candidates/teams that are standing for moderator of the Presbyterian Church (U.S.A.)’s 223rd General Assembly in St. Louis.
+Chantal Atnip, the treasurer and Strategic Ministry Support at the Synod of the Trinity as well as a ruling elder and clerk of session at Pine Street Presbyterian Church in Harrisburg, PA, is among three candidates/teams that are standing for moderator of the Presbyterian Church (U.S.A.)’s 223rd General Assembly in St. Louis.
 She held a gathering in the Synod and Presbytery of Carlisle offices recently where she answered questions from those in attendance and shared her vision toward the moderator position should she be elected.

 The conversation opened with Chantal sharing her background and the moment when she felt the call to stand for moderator.
 Those details can be found in a previous story here that announced Chantal’s desire to fill the moderator role.